Small and medium enterprises: European Union

 Small companies are important to the European economy as they account for 99.8% of non-financial enterprises in the European Union (EU) and employ two-thirds of the workforce in the EU.
 The majority of European firms are small and medium-sized enterprises (SMEs), employing over 100 million people.
 Due to the COVID-19 pandemic, a large majority of SMEs saw a decline in revenue during 2020-2021.

+Medium-sized businesses (or mid-caps) play an important role in the European economy, accounting for a considerable part of employment and wealth production.
+According to a recent European Commission analysis, mid-cap companies (250-3000 people) make up about 17% of total employment and 21% of turnover in the EU27 business sector.

+Micro firms (with fewer than nine employees) employ 38% of the total workforce, while SMEs with fewer than 250 employees account for 34.4%.
+Larger (XL) firms with 3,000 or more employees account for 10.1% of overall employment in EU business sectors.
+According to Eurostat SBS statistics, in 2021, tiny enterprises (0-9 workers) and SMEs (excluding micro firms) employed around 30% and 34.5% of the entire workforce in EU27 business sectors, while bigger firms (250+ employees) contributed for 36.4% of overall employment.

 The pandemic has had a greater impact on SMEs than on large businesses, with an average sales loss of 26% versus 23% for large businesses.
 Government assistance appears to have benefited SMEs more than large corporations among the companies that do have overdraft facilities, indicating a successful application of policies to ease financial limitations for SMEs even when they receive help from the banking sector.
+The EIB Group contributed more than €16.35 billion to small and medium-sized firms in 2022.

-SMEs were more quick in altering output during the pandemic, despite the intensity of the shock.
+SMEs were more responsive in altering output during the pandemic, despite the intensity of the shock.
 In reaction to the crisis, one-third of major enterprises altered their output or services, compared to 37% of SMEs.

 Large businesses, on the other hand, embraced digitization to a greater extent than small businesses, with 26% boosting their online distribution of products and services, compared to 22% for SMEs.
 The most significant difference in adaption measures was shown in the chance of expanding remote work, which increased by 25% among SMEs but 50% among large businesses.

 The criteria for defining the size of a business differ from country to country, with many countries having programs of business rate reduction and financial subsidy for SMEs.
 According to the European Commission, SMEs are enterprises which meet the following definition of staff headcount and either the turnover or balance sheet total definitions:

 In July 2011, the European Commission said it would open a consultation on the definition of SMEs in 2012.
 A consultation document was issued on 6 February 2018 and the consultation period closed on 6 May 2018.
 As of November 2019, no conclusions or responses have yet emerged.

 In Europe, there are three broad parameters that define SMEs: